kennyjwilli/claude-clojure-tools/README.md

 2. Detects when a Clojure file has been modified
 3. Automatically applies Parinfer indent mode formatting
 4. Saves the formatted result back to the file

-## Roadmap

-- [ ] nREPL evaluation support for interactive development
-- [ ] Integration with clj-kondo for linting

 ## License